minimalefforttech/diagram_generator/docs/architecture-decision-records/004-ui-improvements.md

 - Better diagram configuration options with validation
 - Greater accessibility through theme customization
 - Enhanced utility with export and navigation features
-- Better visibility into system operations with iteration counter
+- Better visibility into system operations with iteration counter and persistent logs
 - More flexible diagram creation and modification workflow
 - Proper log management and history navigation
+- Consistent access to logs and history across all screens

 ### Negative
 - Increased frontend complexity with multi-screen workflow